Liqwid-Labs/liqwid-libs/README.md

 to assist with generating test data.
 The key types are:

-- `SSample` (for "Sized Sample), which holds sample data along with metadata about the size of the input it was generated from, the size of the sample itself, coverage, and the sample itself
+- `SSample` (for "Sized Sample), which holds sample data along with metadata about the size of the inputs it was generated from, the size of the sample itself, coverage, and the sample itself
-- `SUniversalGen` (for "Sized Universal Generator"), which holds a pair of generators: exhaustive generators for small samples sizes, as well as random generators for large sample sizes.
+- `SUniversalGen` (for "Sized Universal Generator"), which holds a pair of generators: exhaustive generators for small input sizes, as well as random generators for large input sizes.

 Using these types and the `bench*` functions exposed in the module (as well as those exposed in `Plutarch.Bench.Plutarch`), users can generate benchmarks in